akeneo/transporteo/README.md

 - php7.1-xml
 - [composer](https://getcomposer.org/download/)
 - a SSH client

-- [Docker](https://www.docker.com/), in case you want to automatically install the destination PIM 2.0
+And the same requirements as the PIM as you need a PIM installed on your computer. [instructions](https://docs.akeneo.com/latest/install_pim/manual/system_requirements/system_requirements.html)
+As we don't use Elasticsearch in Transporteo, you can install it the way you want.

 ### Install the tool and its dependencies